RakhithJK/BishopFox-sliver-wiki/Port-Forwarding.md

 1   wg    udp       53
 ```

-Using Sliver you can create WireGuard client configuration using the `wg-config` command.
+Next, using Sliver you can create WireGuard client configuration using the `wg-config` command (you can use `--save` to write the configuration directly to a file):

 ```
 sliver > wg-config